Do we prepare the house for the arrival of the master?

 After the Glimpse the process of elimination and cleanup becomes a priority and steps up a few notches.
 Fueled by the seeker’s desire to see the process through.

-Inevitably, due to the very nature of the mind and identification the seeker must project it into the future.
+Inevitably, due to the very nature of the mind and identification the seeker can project it into the future.
 After all, the suffering is present and does not go away, so we must hope and project that at some point it will not be there.
-But that can change.
+But that perspective can change.

 What Is Being Sought is here and now.
 Always and everywhere.
-Period.
-There is no “but”.
 That is the crux of the whole drama.